maxall41/node-project-template/README.md

 ```
 npm run start
 ```
-It uses nodemon for livereloading :peace-fingers:
+It uses nodemon for livereloading